top of page

 everything else uniform related that you'll need

-That covers the minimum uniform that you can get away with, everything below is desirable and will give you a better appearance and also a better feel for what a Trooper would have worn.
-Somethings are really simple to obtain, others you'll have to search high and low and some you might already have.
+That covers the minimum uniform that you can get away with.
+Everything below is desirable and will give you a better appearance and also a better feel for what a Trooper would have worn.
+Some things are really simple to obtain, others you'll have to search high and low, and some you might already have.

 M1, M1C or M2 Helmet!

-Firstly, the chronologic order for paratroopers is M2, M1, M1C...
-Now if you're not familiar with US World War two helmets that line may already sound complicated!
-Don't worry, its all straight forward.
-The M1 helmet is the basic American helmet you will have seen in a 1001 photographs.
-The M2 is the first version of the paratrooper helmet, supplied with a paratrooper liner.
-The M2 had large D shaped bales that often broke.
-Resulting in either repairs; or later being discarded and a standard M1 helmet shell being worn over the paratrooper liner.
-This is the most common pair in Normandy for the 101st.
-The bulk of the M2 helmets were issued to the 82nd, with the 101st getting some, but in comparison to the 82nd, very few.
+The M2 is the first version of the helmet supplied with a paratrooper liner.
+The M2 had large D-shaped bales that often broke, requiring either repairs or, later, being discarded and substituted with a standard M1 helmet shell being worn over the paratrooper liner.
+This is the most common pair in Normandy for the 101st (M1 shell with paratroop liner).
+The bulk of the M2 helmets were issued to the 82nd, with the 101st getting some, but very few in comparison to the 82nd.

-To keep the ratios to a sensible level, almost all members will wear an M1 shell with paratrooper liner, with only a few wearing a complete M2 helmet.
-The M1C was a early - mid 1944 helmet and had swivel bales, so this is not correct.
-However, the term M1C is very commonly used to deplict any paratrooper helmet that isn't a M2, despite being technically incorrect.
+To keep the ratios to a sensible level, almost all members will wear an M1 shell with paratroop liner, with only a few wearing a complete M2 helmet.
+The M1C was a late 1943 helmet and had swivel bales, so a few may have been present for Normandy, but it's unlikely that many were in use.
+To keep things simple, we consider the M1C as incorrect.
+However, despite being technically incorrect, the term M1C is also very commonly used to depict any paratrooper helmet that isn't an M2.

 IMGP1476.JPG